cremalab/crema-react-box/README.md

 `shrink`               | Number | `1 *`                                                             | Amount `Box` should shrink inside available space
 `width`                | String | Length                                                            | ...
 `...rest`              | Any    | Any                                                               | Rest of props (aside from `children`) are spread onto `Box` itself (e.g. `onClick`, `onPress`, etc.)

+## Roadmap

+Technically, there is nothing preventing usage with React Native.
+The web is a more immediate proving ground.
+As the API solidifies, testing and support will be hammered out for RN.
+PRs are always welcome!